nataliasabadysh/Data-Structures-and-Algorithms/big_o/time complexity/read.md

 ```

 ## O(1)
-- because the loop will run at most 6 times
-- (from 0 to 5 inclusive)
+- loop will run at most JUST 6 times (from 0 to 5 inclusive)
 - Even if n is larger than 5,
-- the loop will not iterate more than 6 times
 - number of operations is bounded by a constant

 ```js
 function logAtLeast5(n){